harry-graham/activerecord_helper_methods/README.md

 # ActiveRecord Helper Methods

-A quick and easy way to add certain types of helper methods to your models.
+A quick and easy way to add certain types of helper methods to your ActiveRecord models.

 ## Currently supported
 - Finder methods